 ESL EFL Vocabulary Lesson - Elementary - 30 Minutes

-Here’s a vocabulary lesson from esljam to help you teach your students about country names, nationalities, continents and flags.
+Here’s a vocabulary lesson from esljam to help you teach your students about countries, nationalities, continents and flags.
 To begin, the students work in pairs or small groups.
 The students are given a list of countries and pictures of flags.
-Students have to write the name of each country under the correct flag.
+Students write the name of each country under the correct flag.
 Students are then shown a map of the world and write the names of the countries from exercise 1 under the correct continent.
 Finally, the students complete a table of countries and nationalities.

 Countries Word Search